adainrivers/nw-tradingpost-price-extractor/README.md

 - Scan as many pages / orders you want.
 - Hit the Export Prices button and save the json file.
 - Wait for me to implement the Import Prices functionality for https://gaming.tools.

+## Credits
+- https://github.com/CptWesley, author of https://github.com/CptWesley/NewWorldMinimap for inspiration and for the beautiful https://github.com/CptWesley/TesserNet library.